Executive Administrative Assistant

 Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" program that not only encourages keeping revenue and jobs in town, but one that has donated over $10,000 to its network of charities since 2016.
 Business-friendly policies and procedures have allowed builders and tenants to streamline the process of getting projects approved and completed in an expedited manner.
 In 2009, Mayor Fried promoted changes to the Township’s sign ordinance, a small business advertising partnership, and marketing support for grand openings in the Township.
 Changing the town's name from Washington Township to Robbinsville Township was approved by a 3-to-1 margin by voters in November, 2007.

 Mayor Fried’s commitment to economic growth is balanced by his attention to quality of life and recreation.
-He has preserved close to 1,000 acres of open space and continues to limit new residential housing in order to keep school enrollment, and taxes, down.
-If all of the Mayor's 2017-18 initiatives are approved and implemented, the Township will be on target to preserve an additional 400 acres as dedicated open space over the next 12 months.
+He has preserved over 1,000 acres of open space and continues to limit new residential housing in order to keep school enrollment, and municiplal taxes, down.
 Additionally, his administration has fostered an almost unprecedented climate of community service.
 Mayor Fried has used State of the Township events from 2015-2017 to raise over $100,000 for those in need and to encourage others to "Pay it Forward."

 During his tenure, the Robbinsville Municipal Alliance for the Prevention of Substance Abuse (R*MAPSA) was formed.
-The Municipal Alliance supports an array of drug and alcohol prevention and enforcement efforts, including specialized training for the Robbinsville Township Police Department.
+The Municipal Alliance supports an array of drug and alcohol prevention and enforcement efforts, including the innovative C.A.R.E.
+Program, along with other specialized training for the Robbinsville Township Police Department.

 Dave Fried also is a successful businessman and entrepreneur.
 As the CEO of Robbinsville-based TriCore Human Capital Management (HCM), Mr. Fried and his employees provide integrated payroll, benefits administration and human resources management services to employers.
 In 2012, TriCore became the second company Mr. Fried, a married father of two, has vaulted into the prestigious Inc. 5000 as one of the nation’s fastest-growing Human Resources companies.